matwilso/matwilso.github.io/_posts/learned-sims.md

 Every other part of the system is learned and differentiable, so if we can patch these issues, there is a lot of opportunity for cleaner designs and perhaps more straightforward application of ideas from generative modeling.
-(Technically some of this is available today in certain differentiable simulators being developed, but those are still generally external software (not in a PyTorch/jax graph), and more importantly they are upper bounded in accuracy by human engineering effort.)
+(Technically some of this is available today in certain differentiable simulators being developed, but those are still generally external software (not in a PyTorch/jax graph), and *more importantly*, they are upper bounded in accuracy by human engineering effort.)

 **Staying on the hardware accelerator.**
 On a related note, by making the environment just another Module, we never have to leave the compute graph or the accelerator.